bobby-valenzuela/OpenAI-Transpiler/README.md

 Translate code from one language to another using OpenAI's GPT AI.
 Accepts user input or can read from a file as source input.

 # Setup
-1. Create a .env file with your OpenAI api key under OPENAI_API_KEY
+1. Create a .env file with your OpenAI api key under OPENAI_API_KEY and install dependencies

 # Usage
 Code snippets